 You might not be in a position to gift your loved ones a trip to France this year.
 But that doesn’t mean you can’t give them a little slice of la vie française this holiday season.
-In order from budget-friendly to splurge-worthy, these gifts promise value, class, and perhaps even a bit of je ne sais quoi.
+Whether you’re shopping for a foodie, a bookworm, or a fashionista, these gifts are perfect for any francophile.
+(And at every budget.)

 Every foodie hopes to someday win the lottery and be able to afford a full size Dutch Oven from French cookery manufacturer Le Creuset.
-But their Mini Round Cocotte is an excellent budget-friendly alternative for making single-size adorable dishes (Mac and Cheese with chèvre, epinards and Tomme, anyone?)
+But their Mini Round Cocotte is an excellent budget-friendly alternative for making single-size adorable dishes.

 Michel et Augustin are a charming duo known for their butter cookies implanted with hearts of molten chocolate.
-Get a Christmas gift box of 12 bars of their cookie squares for the sweetheart or sweet-toothed-bubba in your life.
+Get a Christmas gift box of 12 bars of their cookie squares for the sweet tooth in your life.

 Why pick a perfume for someone when you could give them the option to discover one for themselves?
 The La Collection Discovery Set contains six mini spray bottles of L’Artisan Parfumeur’s signature scents, ranging from deep and sultry blackberry and musk, to bright and floral jasmine and orange blossom.